Xilinx/Vitis_Libraries/vision/docs/src/migrating-hls-video-library-to-vitis-vision.rst

 Memory Window Buffer
    hls::window is now xf::cv::window.
 No change in the implementation, except the namespace change.
-This is located in “xf_video_mem.h” file.
+This is located in the “xf_video_mem.h” file.
 Memory Line Buffer
    hls::LineBuffer is now xf::cv::LineBuffer.
-No difference between the two, except xf::cv::LineBuffer has extra template arguments for inferring different types of RAM structures, for the storage structure used.
+No difference between the two, except xf::cv::LineBuffer has extra template arguments for inferring different types of RAM structures for the storage structure used.
-   Default storage type is “RAM_S2P_BRAM” with RESHAPE_FACTOR=1.
+   The default storage type is “RAM_S2P_BRAM” with RESHAPE_FACTOR=1.
-   Complete description can be found here `xf::cv::LineBuffer <Migrating HLS Video Library to Vitis vision.html#ndi1542884914646>`__.
-This is located in xf_video_mem.hpp file.
+   A complete description can be found here `xf::cv::LineBuffer <Migrating HLS Video Library to Vitis vision.html#ndi1542884914646>`__.
+This is located in the xf_video_mem.hpp file.

-Funtions
+Functions
 ---------

 OpenCV interface functions
-   These functions covert image data of OpenCV Mat format to/from HLS AXI types.
-HLS Video Library had 14 interface functions, out of which, two functions are available in Vitis vision Library: cvMat2AXIvideo and AXIvideo2cvMat located in “xf_axi.h” file.
-The rest are all deprecated.
+   These functions convert image data of OpenCV Mat format to/from HLS AXI types.
+The HLS Video Library had 14 interface functions out of which two functions are available in the Vitis vision Library: cvMat2AXIvideo and AXIvideo2cvMat, located in the “xf_axi.h” file.
+The rest are deprecated.

 AXI4-Stream I/O Functions
    The I/O functions which convert hls::Mat to/from AXI4-Stream
-   compatible data type (hls::stream) are hls::AXIvideo2Mat,
-   hls::Mat2AXIvideo.
-These functions are now deprecated and added 2 new functions xf::cv::AXIvideo2xfMat and xf::cv:: xfMat2AXIvideo to facilitate the xf::cv::Mat to/from conversion.
+   compatible data type (hls::stream) are hls::AXIvideo2Mat and hls::Mat2AXIvideo.
+These functions are now deprecated.
+Two new functions were added: xf::cv::AXIvideo2xfMat and xf::cv:: xfMat2AXIvideo to facilitate the xf::cv::Mat to/from conversion.
 To use these functions, the header file "xf_infra.hpp" must be included.